Trending Topics

 What to know:

-OREM, Utah — Charlie Kirk, a conservative activist and close ally of President Donald Trump, was shot and killed Wednesday at a Utah college event in an act that the state’s governor called a “political assassination.”
-A person of interest was in custody, officials said.
+OREM, Utah — Charlie Kirk, a conservative activist and close ally of President Donald Trump who played an influential role in rallying young Republican voters, was shot and killed at a Utah college event in what the governor called a political assassination.

 “This is a dark day for our state.
 It’s a tragic day for our nation,” said Utah Gov. Spencer Cox.
 “I want to be very clear this is a political assassination.”